CodeYourFuture/syllabus/docs/guides/code-style-guide.md

 Indentation helps us to read our code by visually marking how the code is going to run.
 Programmers rely on this extra information to quickly read and understand code.

 There are some guidelines about where to add indentation.
-For example, lines of code are indented when they are inside a function, `if` statement or `for` loop.
-Additionally, if there any of those structures are inside another structure, then they are indented further.
+For example, lines of code are indented when they are inside a function, an `if` statement or a `for` loop.
+Additionally, if any of those structures are inside another structure, then they are indented further.

 The guidelines about where to add indentation can be complex, but the good news is that **Prettier adds indentation automatically** for us!
 However it is good to pay attention to where indentation is added, as you may find yourself writing code in an environment where Prettier is not installed.